KTRDeveloper/charity-dao/docs/index.md

 MEMBERS_ADDRESSES=["first member address",...,"0xb..."]
 ```

 CharityDAO is deployed via a deployment script in the scripts folder.
-The contents of this script are given below:
+The content of this script is given below:

 ``` javascript
 // scripts/deploy.js